Mastering Exponentiation in C: Basic Methods, pow(), and Matrix Power Calculations

 }

-Here, both the base (x) and exponent (exponent) are defined as variables, and exponentiation is performed using the same for loop.
-By using variables in this way, you can easily change the base and exponent, improving code flexibility.
+Here, we define variables for the base (x) and exponent (exponent), and use the same for loop to compute the power.
+By using variables in this way, you can easily change the base or exponent, improving the flexibility of the code.

 4. Exponentiation Using the pow Function